Contact Income Support Helpline

 What disqualifies me from getting income support?

-You usually won’t get income support if you:
+You usually won’t get the support if you:

 - Get Employment and Support Allowance